 Pontis Foundation is an independent, nonpartisan NGO based in Bratislava, Slovakia.
 It has been carrying out democracy-building programs in Slovakia since 1995.
 The Foundation’s fields of activity include programs in civic education, NGO development, philanthropy, and get-out-the-vote programs.
 Pontis has been carrying out cross-border programs since 1996.
 The Pontis Foundation has been active in Belarus since 2000, in Moldova since 2010, in Tunisia since 2012 and in Russia since 2013; it is one of the main European organizations that specializes on think tank development and NGO capacity building in these countries.
 In addition, Pontis supports responsible entrepreneurship and CSR practices through training, conferences, and programs.

 RTI International is an independent, nonprofit research institute dedicated to improving the human condition.
-Clients rely on us to answer questions that demand an objective and multidisciplinary approach—one that integrates expertise across the social and laboratory sciences, engineering, and international development.
-Combining scientific rigor and technical proficiency, we deliver reliable data, thorough analysis, innovative methods, novel technologies, and sustainable programs that help clients inform public policy and ground practice in evidence.
-We scale our approach to fit the demands of each project, delivering the power of a global leader and the passion of a local partner.
+Clients rely on them to answer questions that demand an objective and multidisciplinary approach—one that integrates expertise across the social and laboratory sciences, engineering, and international development.
+Combining scientific rigor and technical proficiency, they deliver reliable data, thorough analysis, innovative methods, novel technologies, and sustainable programs that help clients inform public policy and ground practice in evidence.
+They scale their approach to fit the demands of each project, delivering the power of a global leader and the passion of a local partner.
 Education and Workforce Development is one of RTI International’s practice areas.

 USAID is the lead U.S. Government agency that works to end extreme global poverty and enable resilient, democratic societies to realize their potential.
 Its sectors include economic growth and trade, education, and gender equality and women’s empowerment.